KenIjiwoye/immune-me/memory-bank/systemPatterns.md

 ## Key Technical Decisions

+1. **Containerized Architecture**: Docker and Docker Compose for consistent development, testing, and production environments.
+   - Multi-stage builds for optimized container images
+   - Service orchestration with Docker Compose
+   - Isolated network for secure service communication
+   - Volume management for data persistence
+   - Health checks for service monitoring

-1. **Mobile-First Approach**: The primary interface is a mobile application built with React Native to enable staff mobility within healthcare facilities.
+2. **Mobile-First Approach**: The primary interface is a mobile application built with React Native to enable staff mobility within healthcare facilities.
+   - Web export for containerized deployment

-2. **API-First Backend**: AdonisJS v6 provides a robust API that can support multiple client applications if needed in the future.
+3. **API-First Backend**: AdonisJS v6 provides a robust API that can support multiple client applications if needed in the future.
+   - Containerized for consistent deployment

-3. **JWT Authentication**: JSON Web Tokens for secure, stateless authentication with role-based permissions.
+4. **JWT Authentication**: JSON Web Tokens for secure, stateless authentication with role-based permissions.

-4. **TanStack Query**: For efficient data fetching, caching, and state management in the frontend.
+5. **TanStack Query**: For efficient data fetching, caching, and state management in the frontend.

-5. **PostgreSQL Database**: Relational database for structured data storage with strong consistency guarantees.
+6. **PostgreSQL Database**: Relational database for structured data storage with strong consistency guarantees.
+   - Containerized with persistent volume for data storage

 ## Design Patterns

+### Containerization Patterns

+1. **Multi-Stage Builds**: Separate build and runtime environments for optimized images.
+   - Development dependencies only in build stage
+   - Minimal runtime images for production

+2. **Service Composition**: Breaking the application into separate containerized services.
+   - Frontend, backend, and database as separate services
+   - Docker Compose for orchestration

+3. **Environment Configuration**: Using environment variables for container configuration.
+   - .env file for local development
+   - Docker Compose environment variables for production

+4. **Volume Management**: Persistent storage for stateful services.
+   - Named volume for database data
+   - Bind mounts for development (optional)

+5. **Health Checks**: Monitoring service health for reliability.
+   - Custom health check commands for each service
+   - Automatic recovery for failed services

 ### Frontend Patterns